 One of the largest attractions of East Nusa Tenggara is the opportunity for enjoying world-class yet untouched beaches, diving and snorkeling activities.
 With opaline waters teeming with exotic sea life and waves ripe for the surfing, the eastern islands are a seafarer’s dream.

-East Nusa Tenggara is located between Australian and Asian submarine ridges, fostering conditions for one of the most diverse collection of marine life.
-Alor Archipelago stands out as one of the best dive regions, as one of the few places in the world where almost every species of fish and coral is present.
+East Nusa Tenggara is located between Australian and Asian submarine ridges, fostering conditions for one of the most diverse collections of marine life.
+Alor Archipelago stands out as one of the best diving regions, and one of the few places in the world where almost every species of fish and coral is present.
 Sharks, manta rays and pelagic fish congregate in heavy currents.
 In Komodo, the world’s largest and most fearsome lizard attracts nature’s braver spectators, giving the feeling that sparsely inhabited by people, the land undeniably belongs to the wild.

 The Flores Islands, named by the Portuguese for the native crimson flowered Delonix Regia trees, is a world thrown into color.
 The flaming red of the trees, verdant greens of the jungle, and the cerulean depths of the Kelimutu crater lakes come together in a pulchritudinous palette.

-Near the small town of Moni in the Flores Islands, the volcano Kelimutu is known for it’s three awe-inspiring crater lakes.
+Near the small town of Moni in the Flores Islands, the volcano Kelimutu is known for its three awe-inspiring crater lakes.
 The lakes have three names, Tiwu Ata Bupu (Lake of Old People) Tiwu Ko’o Fai Nuwa Muri (Lake of Young Men and Maidens) and Tiwu Ata Polo (Bewitched or Enchanted Lake).
 Each lake has its own personality, with colors changing with the seasons.
 The westernmost Tiwa Ata Bupu is usually a bright blue, while the other two oscillate between red and green.
-Geoglists are fascinated by these crater lakes, as they colors are so different yet they share a volcanic peak.
+Geoglists are fascinated by these crater lakes as, despite sharing a volcanic peak, their colors are so different.
 The more adventurous visitors can make a trek up to the summit in the morning to watch the sunrise throw rainbows of color across the lakes.

 Villagers live in structures referred to as Wae Rebo, conical homes with multiple floors made with palm fronds.
 Visiting the villages transports one to a simpler time, when more pleasure was taken from being one with the land than with the material world.